betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

 See [common metadata section](bssw_content_metadata.html) of the guide.

 ## Updating Past events
-Past events may be updated with information pointing to where the presentation, recording archives have been stored.
+Past events may be updated with information pointing to where the presentation or recording archives have been stored.
 In such updates, you can add rows to the table above or modify the information as needed.

 <!--
 ## QUESTIONS